oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

   [WebLogic domain in Docker image protection]({{<relref "/security/domain-security/image-protection#weblogic-domain-in-docker-image-protection">}}).
   {{% /notice %}}

-* _Log File Locations:_ The operator can automatically override WebLogic domain and server log locations using configuration overrides.
+* _Log File Locations:_ The operator can automatically override WebLogic domain, server, and introspector log locations.
   This occurs if the Domain `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeSourceType` is set to `PersistentVolume`.
 When overriding, the log location will be the location specified by the `logHome` setting.

 * _Listen Address Overrides:_  The operator will automatically override all WebLogic domain default,